Quickstart: Connect your Azure DevOps repositories to Microsoft Defender for Cloud

 Select Azure DevOps.

-Enter a name, select a subscription, resource group, and region.
+Enter a name, subscription, resource group, and region.

-The subscription will be the location where Defender for DevOps will create and store the Azure DevOps connection.
+The subscription is the location where Microsoft Defender for DevOps creates and stores the Azure DevOps connection.

 Select Next: Select plans.